krzysztofruszczynski/Krsc-Reports-PHPExcel-Framework/README.md

 Tutorial
 ===========
 To learn more about creating reports with KrscReports, please have a look at [wiki with tutotials](https://github.com/krzysztofruszczynski/Krsc-Reports-PHPExcel-Framework/wiki).
+You can also copy content of [KrscReports\Report\ExampleReportManyRows](https://github.com/krzysztofruszczynski/Krsc-Reports-PHPExcel-Framework/blob/master/Classes/KrscReports/Report/ExampleReportManyRows.php) class and adapt it to your needs.